quintagroup/quintagroup.plonecomments/README.rst

 Links
 -----

-* Get latest development version from "SVN": http://svn.quintagroup.com/products/quintagroup.plonecomments/trunk
+* Get latest development version: https://github.com/quintagroup/quintagroup.plonecomments

 * Watch Plone Comments Screencast http://quintagroup.com/cms/screencasts/plone-comments to learn how to install and set up Plone Comments on your buildout-based Plone instance for Plone 3.2 or above.
 You will also find one of the possible use cases of using Plone Comments Plone add-on included.